 2012 marked the launch of updated national standards for Canada’s Learn to Sail Dinghy programming.

 Sail Canada’s CANSail dinghy standards and program support systems offer the best parts of the CYA’s “traditional ” White / Bronze / Learn-to-Race / Silver / Gold program with an updated progressive pathway to learn and develop in fundamental dinghy sailboat handling skills, and sets the foundation for athlete and sailor-leadership development regardless of type of dinghy being used (single handed or double handed).

 CANSail programming means lots of time on the water in a safe, enjoyable and active learning environment, with relatively less time spent in a classroom.
 Sailing skills are learned, trained and tested at each level, as they accomplish more.
-You can see a sample progress report here.
+Click here to see more about the Sail Canada CANSail program.